 6. Cinnamon Essential Oil

 Cinnamon oil is one of the best essential oils for getting rid of weeds.
-Make a spray bottle with water and several drops of cinnamon essential oil and get to spraying those weeds in a safe and effective way!
+Make a spray bottle with water and several drops of cinnamon essential oil and get to spraying those weeds!

 Essential oil recipes for your garden